BayesWatch/reliable-train/HYPERBAND.md

 describes a particular randomly sampled configuration.
 For example, it could produce `lr:0.01.batch_size:256`, because we can recover those hyperparameter settings from this string using...
-6. You script must implement a function called `run_identity` that takes any optional arguments your script could receive, and returns a string uniquely defining these.
+6. Your script must implement a function called `run_identity` that takes any optional arguments your script could receive, and returns a string uniquely defining these.
 This allows your script to implement more than one possible hyperband experiment.
 For example, if you would like to run a